For The Children

 It just HAPPENED.
 Just like that.

 Many of you know my brother is autistic - late diagnosis as an adult, and then a psychotic episode about five years ago leading to a metal health 'Section'.
-He's been on medication ever since for schizophrenia, but chose to stop it right in the middle of our three month lockdown in the summer!
+He's been on medication ever since, for schizophrenia but chose to stop taking it right in the middle of our three month lockdown in the summer!
 He lives in sheltered housing in Taunton, looked after by an amazing team from Mencap, who were able to keep an eye on him, but it's been a tough few months!
 He hasn't been out much during the recent unlocking, and just before our LD2, he was isolating due to a staff member having a positive test result - but no symptoms - and now to be put into another country wide lockdown hasn't helped the situation at all!
 He lives in a tiny flat that would fit into my lounge, and has been stir crazy with the voices in his head getting louder and louder.
 This wasn't really helped by only being able to get a zoom appointment with a Psychiatrist who he has never met in person - not easy for someone who is autistic and doesn't understand tech.
 The things we all take for granted.

 Thankfully, he has started some new medication and is back to his old self, which is such a relief!